James Arthur at IndigO2

 Photos: Natalia Friedman

-For further information about James Arthur and live events visit here.
+For further information and future events visit James Arthur’s website here.

 Watch the video for Recovery here: